goreleaser/goreleaser/www/docs/customization/nfpm.md

         # The posttrans script runs after all RPM package transactions / stages.
         posttrans: ./scripts/posttrans.sh

       # The package summary.
-This is, by default, the first line of the
-      # description, but can be explicitly provided here.
+      #
-      # Defaults to the first line of the description.
+      # Default: first line of the description
       summary: Explicit Summary for Sample Package

       # The package group.
-This option is deprecated by most distros
+      # This option is deprecated by most distros but required by old distros
-      # but required by old distros like CentOS 5 / EL 5 and earlier.
+      # like CentOS 5 / EL 5 and earlier.
       group: Unspecified

       # The packager is used to identify the organization that actually packaged